garrandall/popular-music-data/tracks/our-night-shaun-cassidy.md

 If it ain't that way
 And whatever you want
 Whatever you do
-Don't you forget that i want it too
+Don't you forget that I want it too

 And this will be our night